 There are so many kinds of pumpkins today.
 From the original orange to white pumpkin, light green, striped, large, super large, and small pumpkins.
 Decorating with pumpkins is colorful and, of course, carving pumpkins is fun for both young and old alike.
 But pumpkin season ends quickly.
 What to do with them then?
 Toss them into the garbage?

 That’s certainly what we used to do.
 But why not change our habits just this one time with this one food staple – pumpkin!
 Why not compost your pumpkins this year!

 Ticole Smith founded the organization Compost Society (@compostsociety on Instagram), along with Ashley Renne Nsonwu and Brayan Pinto, in Atlanta, GA.
 This season, hear and follow Compost Society’s call for pumpkins.
-She even organized drop off stations.
-This kind of grass-roots effort is commendable.
+She even organized drop-off stations.
+This kind of grassroots effort is commendable.
 We should all support it.
-All we have to do is show up with your pumpkins.
+We should all support composting now.
+All you have to do is show up with your pumpkins.

 View this post on Instagram

 We’ve got the deets!
 Drop off your pumpkins for donation on Sunday Nov.
 1 from 11a-4p, when Ticole & Ashley will be there!
 OR drop off in our collection bins anytime between Nov 1-Nov 15 at your convenience.
 Location: @wyldecenter to the right of the driveway Please share this with any friends you have in Atlanta 🌎 Thanks y’all!